timedilationv2/workspacesai/README.md

 </div>

 ## Vision Matrix
-> To create a unified, intelligent, and personal desktop experience that reduces context switching and centralizes a user's daily digital tasks in a single, modular workspace.
+> To create an easy going and personal desktop experience that reduces context switching and centralizes a user's daily digital tasks in a single, modular workspace.

 ---